higham/chop/readme.md

 - Stochastic rounding - round to the next larger or next smaller floating-point number with equal probability.

+A further option causes each element of the rounded result to have, with a specified probability defaulting to 0.5, a randomly chosen bit its significand flipped.

 Demonstration function:
 - `demo-harmonic` computes the harmonic sum in several arithmetic formats using all the supported rounding modes.